 Bachelor’s degree in commerce, Accounting, Business Administration, Finance or Economics, Business, Medicine, Social Science, Pharmacy equivalent qualification from a recognized institution.

-Meet the requirement of chapter 6 of the Constitution of Kenya.
+Meet the provision of Chapter Six of Constitution

 Key Competencies and Skills